Obama Stays Above Political Fray Over Consulate Attack

 Sensing an opportunity to steal some of that support, Romney and his campaign issued a number of statements and press releases linking the Libya attack to Obama’s policy in the region, calling it the latest example of America’s inability to project leadership under the Democrat.

 In particular, an official release from the United States embassy in Cairo that read, “We firmly reject the actions by those who abuse the universal right of free speech to hurt the religious beliefs of others,” provided Romney with an opening.

 I’m outraged by the attacks on American diplomatic missions in Libya and Egypt and by the death of an American consulate worker in Benghazi.
-It’s disgraceful that the Obama Administration’s first response was not to condemn attacks on our diplomatic missions but to sympathize with those who waged the attacks.
+It’s disgraceful that the Obama Administration’s first response was not to condemn attacks on our diplomatic missions, but to sympathize with those who waged the attacks.

-So far, the attempt to discredit the president’s foreign policy has not given Romney a lead in the polls.
+So far, trying to discredit the president’s foreign policy has not given Romney a lead in the polls.
 Obama still holds an advantage on national-security issues, despite the killings, and his public vow to work with the Libyan authorities to bring those responsible to justice has given him the aura of a statesman rather than a politician seeking reelection.
 Staying above the fray should allow him to make the best of an otherwise horrible situation.